 This post was originally published in October 2017 and last updated in 2021.

 - Where to Stay in Tokyo for Vegetarians and Vegans

 - Vegan and Vegetarian Restaurants in Tokyo

 - Vegetarian-Friendly Japanese Restaurants in Tokyo

 - Tips for Vegetarians in Tokyo

-Ramen in Japan is almost always made with pork or fish broth so we didn’t have any on our last visit.
+Ramen in Japan is almost always made with pork or fish broth so we didn’t have any on our first visit in 2011.
 Happily, there are now a few options for vegan ramen in Tokyo and it was fantastic being able to try this classic dish which makes a tasty, inexpensive, and quick meal.

 T’s Tantan is an entirely vegan ramen restaurant in Tokyo Station!
 This is so convenient if you are passing through the massive station where many of the city’s local trains and bullet trains around the country depart.

-We bought some pots of their instant ramen to take away for a cheap, easy meal on another day.
+We always buy some of their instant ramen pots to take away for a cheap, easy meal on another day.